fusioncharts/dev_centre_docs/getting-started/django/add-drill-down-using-django.md

 ---
 title: Adding Drill Down using Django | FusionCharts
-description: Explore unlimited levels of drill-down using Django with FusionCharts.
-Read article to navigate through parent & descendant charts with a single data source.
+description: Find out how to Adding Drill Down using Django with FusionCharts.
+Check out our guide and simplify the process.
+Enhance your data visualization game now.
 heading: Adding Drill Down using Django
 ---